unite-2-re/OS.u2re.space/README.md

 - Resizable and draggable windowed frames
 - Hide common visualization and interact issues

+---

+**Hidden plans that are scheduled for release:**

+- Calendar in TaskBar, Quick Settings
+- Improved file manager, directories support
+- Support for HFS or backend file systems
+- Improved color scheme (dual and more color)
+- Additional colors due to Hue shifts of 45 degrees on OkLCH
+- Will be used, for example, folder icons
+- Some important also will have another colors

+---

 ## Plans

 - [ ] Export/Import settings (I thinking about it)